• Skip to primary navigation

 • Granulated sugar- This is the only kind of sugar you'll need!
 It sweetens the dough and helps the cookies stay nice and soft.

-• Egg & egg yolk- One large egg helps bind the ingredients together and make the cookies get puffy.
+• Egg and egg yolk- One large egg helps bind the ingredients together and make the cookies get puffy.
 The egg yolk adds more richness and flavor, plus it makes the cookies extra chewy.

 • All purpose flour- This type of flour gives the cookies their hearty texture.
 Make sure to measure it correctly or in grams with a kitchen scale.